 The federal government and most of the states post copies of their statutes, regulations, and cases online.
 Additionally, some third-parties (such as the Cornell Legal Information Institute or CLII) gather freely available information and make it easier to browse and search.
-The following are reliable sources of primary law for the U.S. federal government and California.
-Note that California's online regulations and online case law are made available through portals provided by Westlaw and Lexis, respectively.
+The chart below lists reliable sources of primary law for the U.S. federal government and California.
+Note that California's online regulations and online case law are made available through "free" portals provided by Westlaw and Lexis, respectively.
 This is a common practice for states, but these portals are missing many of the features of paid Westlaw and Lexis databases.

-For a list of online primary resources from other states, please see the excellent State Online Legal Information, provided by the Digital Access to Legal Information committee of AALL.
-There, you can browse government sources of opinions, session laws, statutes, administrative registers, and administrative codes.
+For a list of online primary resources from other states, please see the excellent State Online Legal Information website, provided by the Digital Access to Legal Information committee of the American Association of Law Libraries.
+There, you can browse government sources of opinions, session laws, statutory codes, administrative registers, and administrative codes for each state.

 |U.S. Federal||California||Other States|

 Current: U.S. Legislature

 |California legislature||State Online Legal Information|